TEP BAR

 • Rattanakosin

-Nang Loeng is one of those Bangkok neighbourhoods that fell between the gaps of the city's redevelopment and came out the other side with its character intact – old shophouses, a weekend market, the feeling that time moves at a slightly different speed.
-Ssound Namm sits at the Chakrabongse intersection and slots into all of that.
-The concept is a small vinyl cafe using coffee, Isan and luk krung records, and a very deliberate sense of atmosphere to tell a story about where Thai music came from and what it still sounds like when you slow down enough to hear it.
-Wooden furniture, the smell of fresh filter coffee, a rare mor lam pressing running low on the speakers.
-Snacks and ingredients come from local producers, which feels genuinely considered rather than a box being ticked.
-You go in for a coffee and leave an hour later than you meant to.
+Nang Loeng is one of those Bangkok neighbourhoods that slipped between the gaps of redevelopment and somehow came out with its character intact: old shophouses, a weekend market and the feeling that time moves at a slightly different speed.
+Ssound Namm sits at the Chakrabongse intersection and fits right in.
+The concept is a small vinyl café built around coffee, Isan and luk krung records and a very deliberate sense of atmosphere, telling a story about where Thai music came from and what it still sounds like when you slow down enough to hear it.
+Wooden furniture, fresh filter coffee, a rare mor lam pressing running low on the speakers – it all works.
+Snacks and ingredients come from local producers too, which feels genuinely considered rather than box-ticking.
+You go in for a coffee and leave an hour later than planned.

 Ssound Namm Chakrabongse Intersection, Pom Prap Sattru Phai.
 Open daily except Wed 9am–6pm.
 Facebook: Ssoundnamm